restcountries/restcountries/src/main/resources/static/flatdoc.md

 *Current version: 3.1*

-# Shutting Down
-Sadly, I'll be shutting down the website due to lack of funding.
-If you want to host it, you're more than welcome to do so, but for the time being, the website will be down by the end of May.

 # About this Project

 This project is inspired on restcountries.eu by Fayder Florez.
 Although the original project has now